onepf/OPFPush/README.md

 ## Sample

-Look through OPFPush library in use in our [sample application][sample].
+Take a look at the usage of the OPFPush library in our [sample application][sample].

 ## License